By Rick Baker

 As we were wrapping up our conversation, he told me knew many who had breast cancer, or who had died from this evil disease.
 He told me to continue my mission of preventing breast cancer.
 Wow.
 Here is a homeless man, in sub-freezing temperatures, encouraging me to keep up the good fight!

 He told me to have a “great day,” I said ‘Ditto,’ and asked him what he was going to do the rest of the day?

 “I’ll probably go for a hike and just enjoy the beauty of Pikes Peak!
 It’s not that cold, plus, it will be in the 50s in the next few days.”

 According to the most recent study on our homeless population, there are 1,116 people identified as homeless in El Paso County.

 Taylor is but one of those and while he may look unapproachable, he is anything but.

 I am honored to have met Taylor and will always look for him when I am downtown.

-So, tonight, when you head to your warm bed in your heated home, remember Taylor, sleeping outside somewhere, with temperatures in the teens.
+So, tonight, when you head to your warm bed in your heated home, remember Taylor, sleeping outside somewhere, with temperatures far below freezing.
 But, whatever you do, don't feel sorry for him.
 No, that will offend him!

-And let’s remember, especially during this time of year, that we are all the same.
-We may live in a house with four walls, but that does not make us any more valuable to God, or anyone else.
+And let’s remember, especially during this weird time in our country, that we are all the same.
+We may live in a house with four walls, drive a fancy car or wear a gold watch, but that does not make us any more valuable to God, or anyone else.
 We all need each other.